Data Privacy Information for Applicants

-In the context of your application we committ ourselves to only use the data provided directly by you or a person you have authorized to do so.
+As a fundamental rule, in the context of your application we only use the data provided directly by you or a person you have authorized to do so.
 In the course of the application procedure, further personal data relating to you may be collected from generally accessible sources or from former employers, teachers or trainers.
 This could also include data you make available online in the context of professional profiles (e.g. in business networks).
 We do not conduct further research into you as a person, e.g. using online search engines.
 When filling certain posts, in particular management positions – and subject to the condition that you give us your express consent to do so – we engage personnel consultants to hold assessment centers or conduct potential analyses.

 If, in the course of the application procedure, we ask your gender by requesting your desired form of address, this is justifiable: we simply want to address you and write to you in the correct manner.
 Asking you to state your age or enter your date of birth is also justifiable as our activities are subject to statutory minimum age requirements.